 Green cards are issued to family members of a U.S citizen or Green Card holders.
 The process starts when the U.S. citizen or U.S. permanent resident sponsors eligible family members for a an immigrant visa.
-U.S. citizens can request an immigrant visa for a spouse, children, parents, and siblings.
-A Green Card holder can petition their spouse and any unmarried children.
+U.S. citizens can request an immigrant visa for their spouse, children, parents, and siblings.
+Green Card holder can sponsor their spouse and any unmarried children.

-If you are a U.S. citizen, your spouse and children under 21 years of age) can be issued an immigrant visa as soon as the Family Petition (Form I-130) process is approved.
+If you are a U.S. citizen, your spouse and children under 21 years of age can be issued an immigrant visa as soon as the Family Petition (Form I-130) is approved.
 This means that your spouse and children who are under 21 years of age do not have to wait for the backlogs.
 If you are green card holder, visas are issued according to annual quotas, the relative’s home country and the particular family relationship.

-An immigration attorney can help you unite with your family member in the United States.
+An immigration attorney can help you unite with your family members in the United States.

 You can view processing times for Form I-130 Petition for Alien Relative by clicking here.